Is the Large Hadron Collider dangerous?

 Why does CERN have a statue of Shiva?

 The Shiva statue was a gift from India to celebrate its association with CERN, which started in the 1960’s and remains strong today.
 In the Hindu religion, Lord Shiva practiced Nataraj dance which symbolises Shakti, or life force.
 This deity was chosen by the Indian government because of a metaphor that was drawn between the cosmic dance of the Nataraj and the modern study of the ‘cosmic dance’ of subatomic particles.
-India is one of CERN’s observer states, along with the USA, Russia and Japan.
+India is one of CERN’s associate member states.
 CERN is a multicultural organisation that welcomes scientists from more than 100 countries and 680 institutions.
 The Shiva statue is only one of the many statues and art pieces at CERN.

 What are the shapes in the CERN logo?

 The shapes in CERN’s current logo represent particle accelerators.
 The logo in this form dates back to 1968, when a decision was made to change the CERN logo from the original one, seen here.
 Some 114 new designs were proposed, many of which used CERN’s experiments as inspiration.
 The final design used the original lettering, surrounded by a schematic of a synchrotron, beam lines and particle tracks.
 Today’s logo is a simplified version of this.

 Will CERN open a door to another dimension?